SkyWars/SkyWars/docs/skywars/configuring-skywars.md

 - skyblock-warriors
 - water-warriors

+# A list of minecraft gamerules to set in the world where arenas are run.
+By default,
+# only 'doDaylightCycle' is set - this stops day and night from changing in the arena
+# world.
+skywars-arena-gamerules:
+  doDaylightCycle: 'false'

 # Locale to use for all player messages.
 Currently available locales:
 # cz, de, dk, en, es, fr, nl, pl, pt and ru.
 # Note that some translations are incomplete.
 You can also modify